kimberlyhirsh-forks/100-days-of-code/log.md

 # 100 Days Of Code - Log
 Entries are in reverse chronological order.

+### Day 17: June 6, Saturday
+**Today's Progress**: Continued work on the Basic JavaScript challenges at freeCodeCamp.

+**Thoughts**: I'm clearly not going for 100 consecutive days here, but I decided it would be better to keep on rather than start over.

 ### Day 16: May 19, Tuesday
 **Today's Progress**: Started the Basic JavaScript challenges at freeCodeCamp.